 Find the Perfect Beach For You

 Time spent on the beach is an essential part of the Spanish lifestyle, especially in August when the country collectively takes a month-long siesta to enjoy the hottest month of the year.
-From the Atlantic Ocean to the Mediterranean Sea, you’re spoiled for choices when it comes to sandy shores in Spain.
+From the Atlantic Ocean to the Mediterranean Sea, you’re spoiled for choices when it comes to the best beaches in Spain.
 Not only does the Iberian Peninsula boast an insane amount of scenic coastline, but the region is also blessed with year-round great weather and plenty of sunshine.
 Whether it’s a tranquil paradise to unwind with a great book, rich underwater activity for snorkelling, or pulsating city atmosphere, Spain has the perfect beach for every type of traveler.

 Relive the Magic of Game of Thrones